 - The Province is not liable for any illness contracted through fish handling.
-It is the responsibility of the permit holder to inform themselves of possible health hazards, and to ensure that all reasonably necessary safety measures are undertaken. - > If applicable, the permit holder is responsible for renewing his or her own permit.
+It is the responsibility of the permit holder to inform themselves of possible health hazards, and to ensure that all reasonably necessary safety measures are undertaken. - If applicable, the permit holder is responsible for renewing this permit.
 The issuer is not obliged to send a reminder notice.